intel/llvm/sycl/doc/GetStartedGuide.md

   significantly slower but matches the default precision used by `nvcc`, and this `clang++` flag is equivalent to the `nvcc` `-prec-sqrt` flag, except that it defaults to `false`.
+* No Opt (O0) uses the IPSCCP compiler pass by default, although the IPSCCP pass can be switched off at O0 using the `-mllvm -use-ipsccp-nvptx-O0=false` flag at the user's discretion.
+  The reason that the IPSCCP pass is used by default even at O0 is that there is currently an unresolved issue with the nvvm-reflect compiler pass: This pass is used to pick the correct branches depending on the SM version which can be optionally specified by the `--cuda-gpu-arch` flag.
+  If the arch flag is not specified by the user, the default value, SM 50, is used.
+  Without the execution of the IPSCCP pass at -O0 when using a low SM version, dead instructions which require a higher SM version can remain.
+Since corresponding issues occur in other backends future work will aim for a universal solution to these issues.

 ### HIP back-end limitations